The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 https://api.nytimes.com/svc/topstories/v2/arts.json?api-key=yourkey
 ```

-Once you have an API key, clone the repository linked above and do the following:
+Once you have an API key, clone the practice repository linked above and do the following:
 - `cd` into the `frontend` application and install dependencies.
 - Then, create a file inside of `frontend/` called `secrets.js` and paste the following code: